-According to the instructions of ELISA kit (CLOUD-CLONE Company, TX, United States), the concentration of AFP and CD44 in the liver homogenate and in the sera of rats was detected.
-We set the blank hole and added standards, liver homogenates, and serum 100 µL to the microplate, where the reagents were incubated 1 h at 37 ℃.
-Then we removed the liquid, added prepared Biotinylated labeled detector antibody and were incubated at 37 ℃.
-Subsequently, we aspirated and washed each tube, added prepared Streptavidin-HRP mixture to each tube and incubated the mixture again, aspirated and washed each well, added the TMB solution to each well until color developed, and then added the Stop solution.
-The optical density values were measured at 450 nm on a microplate reader (Biotek Synergy HT), and the corresponding protein concentration for each sample was obtained by a standard curve.
+The concentration of AFP and CD44 in the liver homogenate and in the sera of rats was detected according to the manufacturer’s instructions of the ELISA kit (Cloud-Clone Corp., Katy, TX, United States),.
+We set the blank and added 100 µL standards, liver homogenates, and serum to the microplate, where the reagents were incubated 1 h at 37 °C. Then, we removed the liquid, added prepared biotinylated labeled detector antibody, and incubated the samples at 37 °C. Subsequently, we aspirated and washed each tube, added prepared streptavidin-horseradish peroxidase mixture to each tube, incubated the mixture again, aspirated and washed each well, added the TMB solution to each well until color developed, and then added the Stop solution.
+The optical density values were measured at 450 nm on a microplate reader (Biotek Synergy, Winooski, VT, United States), and the corresponding protein concentration for each sample was obtained by a standard curve.

 Statistical analysis

-The Image pro plus 6.0, Graphpad prism 5.0, and Photoshop softwares were used to analyze and draw pictures.
-Microsoft Excel and IBM SPSS statistics 23 softwares were applied to analyze data, describe tables, and calculate the mean ± sd.
-Data were statistically analyzed by using the Student’s test about CD44 and AFP levels in liver homogenates and sera of rats.
+Image pro plus 6.0, GraphPad prism 5.0 (La Jolla, CA, United States), and Photoshop software were used to analyze data and generate figures.
+Microsoft Excel and IBM SPSS statistics 23 software (Armonk, NY, United States) were applied to analyze data and calculate the mean ± sd.
+The Student’s t test was used to compare CD44 and AFP levels in liver homogenates and sera of rats.
 A P < 0.05 was considered significant.

 RESULTS